Pyar Kiya To Darna Kya: Filming

 The song "Pyar Kiya To Darna Kya" was filmed in a set inspired by the Sheesh Mahal of the Lahore Fort, in the Mohan Studios.
 The particular set was noted for its size, which measured 150 feet in length, 80 feet in breadth and 35 feet in height.
 A heavily discussed aspect of the set was the presence of numerous small mirrors made of Belgian glass, which were crafted and designed by workers from Firozabad.
 The set took two years to build and cost more than ₹1.5 million, equivalent to (₹ million) adjusted for inflation.

 The sequence cost more than ₹1 million to execute, a price higher than the budget of an entire film at that time.
 The high cost increased fears that the financiers of the film would face bankruptcy.
-It was the most expensive Indian music video up until then, and remained the most expensive for decades.
+It was the most expensive Indian music video up until then, and remained the most expensive for around two decades.